Identify Quality Vintage Leather (Real vs Bonded)

 With new leather goods, the trade-off is mostly price versus feel.
 With vintage, it's about whether the piece holds up at all.
 Full-grain leather is built to be re-conditioned and re-worn for decades, which is exactly why a well-cared-for vintage piece can still be excellent today.
 Bonded leather was never built for that timeline.
 A bonded jacket sold as "vintage" either isn't actually old, or it's already past the point where the coating is failing.

 This shows up constantly in vintage-buying communities.
 Threads on r/VintageClothing regularly ask the group to help date and authenticate a piece by exactly these signals: tag fonts, hardware stamping, stitching style.
-The same instinct that helps someone date a coat helps you grade its leather.
+The same instinct that helps someone date a vintage garment helps you grade its leather.

 Real leather rewards maintenance.
 Bonded leather doesn't